 When a person becomes addicted to any drug, those closest to them usually notice a change in their personality and behavior.
 Opiates are potent drugs that cause intense feelings of pleasure and elation.
 Many people become addicted to these feelings, especially when they have underlying issues, such as poor mental health or a history of trauma.

 Oftentimes, people begin self-medicating with their opiates to “numb” themselves of any distressing thoughts or feelings resulting from these underlying issues.
-That is why our opiate addiction treatment in Louisville, Kentucky offers mental health and dual diagnosis treatment to uncover the underlying mental health causes of addiction.
+That is why our opiate addiction treatment in Louisville, KY, offers mental health and dual diagnosis treatment to uncover the underlying mental health causes of addiction.

 These medications can aid during detox and ongoing recovery when combined with behavioral therapy.
 This process is called medication-assisted treatment (MAT).
 Quitting opiates without professional help can be dangerous.
 Moreover, withdrawal symptoms can cause a person to feel intense discomfort after a few days without opiates.